hackdaymanifesto/site/index.markdown

 ### No device isolation

-Attendees should be reminded that when connected to the network, their devices are accessible to all other devices on the network so they would be wise to secure them.
+Attendees should be reminded that when connected to the network, their devices may be accessible to all other devices on the network so they would be wise to secure them.

 Organisers should make it clear that they absolve themselves of liability for any intrusion or damage caused over the network.
 Attendees will want to share resources with other attendees (version control, for example) but while it would be wise for them to do so in a controlled manner it is ultimately up to each individual to be responsible for the security of their own devices, connected or otherwise.

+Attendees should be encouraged/advised to run their own firewalls, too, remembering that IPv6 exists.

 ### IP Whitelisting